 Sāmoan Language Week - Vaiaso o le Gagana Sāmoa celebrates the third most spoken language in New Zealand.
-In 2018, it ran from Sunday 27 May to Saturday 2 June.
+In 2019, it starts on Sunday 26 May.
 Sāmoan is spoken by over 3,700 people1 in Christchurch.
 This page highlights Sāmoan language resources and links to this year's events at Christchurch City Libraries.

 Sāmoan Language Week 2018